UniversalDependencies/tools/udtools/README.md

 # UD Tools

-This package contains Python tools for [Universal Dependencies](https://universaldependencies.org/).
+This package contains Python tools for [Universal Dependencies](https://universaldependencies.org/):

+* The official UD/CoNLL-U validator
+* The official UD parsing scorer from the CoNLL (2017, 2018) and IWPT (2020, 2021) shared tasks

 ## The official UD/CoNLL-U validator